luyunghsiang/yhluweb/source/prospective.rst

 - "I need to have an idea (solution) before I start."
 This sentence is self-contradictory.
 Research is a process to find solutions (more specifically, better solutions).

+- "I must build everything myself."
+The problem is that it is not possible to do research if a researcher wants to build everything from nothing.

+- "I have to read every paper before I start."
+This is not possiel.
+Instead, a beginning researcher should identify and read important papers.
+After reading these papers, the researcher should follow a few papers closely.
+Reproduce the results in these papers will be a better way than reading many more papers.

 - "If it does not work perfectly, it is not worth doing."
 Research often improves existing solutions by a little amount each time.
 Some